 Casey is a sturdy little halfback of a chihuahua.
 He is barrel-chested with short, stubby legs and he has an apple-shaped head.
 His tongue hangs out because of a series of tooth extractions that left him toothless, but still quite a good eater - a bit too good, in fact, as he was overweight when he came into care.
 A good portion of his extra poundage was no fault of his own - his nails were so long that they had curled under and started growing into his pads, and it was an act of courage and fortitude that he walked at all.

 Now that he is in foster care, and his immediate physical needs have been met, Casey is a new man.
 He loves to walk on a leash, and at those times he actually prances along.
 Otherwise he has a bit of a lumbering gait.
-Now that he can move more comfortably, Casey is building up strength in his legs, but he experiences difficulty navigating a full flight of stairs, and this may or may not ever resolve.
+Now that he can move more comfortably, Casey is building up strength in his legs, and can even navigate stairs!

 In terms of his disposition - it is champion.
 Casey may give the impression that he is a bit of a curmudgeon, but in truth he is sensitive, kind and gentle.
 His foster mom reports that he is fabulous with both her resident dogs, and with their foster kittens, who snuggle and head butt him with complete impunity.
 When asked what behaviors of his touched her the most, his foster mom responded, “His bravery when he decides he wants your affection.
 He is just so sweet and precious.
 He sometimes almost falls over leaning into you.”